-In ongoing efforts to more closely align MarkLogic and Hadoop, MarkLogic redistributes the Hortonworks Data Platform™ (HDP) along with a suite of tools that provides connectivity between Hadoop and MarkLogic.
-MarkLogic also provides enterprise-class support for mission-critical applications that combine Hadoop and MarkLogic.
-Providing customers with comprehensive support services ensures greater flexibility for organizations looking to capitalize on both MarkLogic and Hortonworks technologies to meet evolving big data management and analysis requirements.
+MarkLogic redistributes the Intel Distribution of Hadoop (IDH) along with a suite of tools that provides connectivity between Hadoop and MarkLogic.
+MarkLogic also provides enterprise-class support for mission-critical applications that combine these technologies.
+Providing customers with comprehensive support services ensures greater flexibility for organizations looking to capitalize on both MarkLogic and Intel technologies to meet evolving big data management and analysis requirements.

 Run MarkLogic Directly on Hadoop Distributed File System

-In ongoing efforts to more closely align MarkLogic and Hadoop, the MarkLogic team has developed a version of MarkLogic Server featuring Hadoop Distributed File System storage.
-This provides a real-time database for Hadoop that leverages HDFS for scalability, performance, and availability enabling a fluid mix of data between operational and analytic workloads.
+MarkLogic is a real-time database for Hadoop that leverages HDFS for scalability, performance, and availability enabling a fluid mix of data between operational and analytic workloads.
 You can run the MarkLogic Enterprise NoSQL database on top of HDFS to provide ACID transactions, role-based security, full-text search, and the flexibility of a granular document data model for real-time applications all within your existing Hadoop infrastructure.
 Learn more about MarkLogic on HDFS.

 With Hadoop and MarkLogic together, you can segregate and move your data among different storage and computation environments.
-This synergy is enhanced by MarkLogic’s partnership with Hortonworks.
+This synergy is enhanced by MarkLogic’s partnership with Intel.

-- Financial services and government agencies often have legal reporting requirements.
+- Financial services and government agencies often have data retention and legal reporting requirements.
 Hadoop and MarkLogic are a powerful solution for storing, accessing, reporting-on, and analyzing massive amounts of information.